-Fed Funds, T-Note and SOFR futures are cash settled futures contracts on an interest rate, with gains and losses credited or charged to the Company's cash accounts on a daily basis.
+Fed Funds, T-Note and SOFR futures are cash and securities settled futures contracts on their respective underlying or delivery eligible underlying U.S. Treasury security, with gains and losses credited or charged to the Company's cash accounts on a daily basis.
 A minimum balance, or "margin", is required to be maintained in the account on a daily basis.
-The tables below present information related to the Company's T-Note and SOFR futures positions at June 30, 2024 and December 31, 2023.
+The tables below present information related to the Company's T-Note and SOFR futures positions at September 30, 2024 and December 31, 2023.